-In this paper we introduced DataGorri, a software that enables researchers to collect repetitive and non-repetitive tabular data that is available on websites.
-For that purpose, it runs through a list of predefined links, which all contain the same type of table, and exports the tabular data to a .csv file format.
+In this paper, we introduced DataGorri, a software that enables researchers to collect repetitive and non-repetitive tabular data that is available on websites.
+For that purpose, DataGorri runs through a list of predefined links, which all contain the same type of table, and exports the tabular data to a .csv file format.

-We are aware of the fact that compiling online data can be a cumbersome task and very time consuming.
-For that reason, we provide DataGorri free of charge.
-However, we kindly ask to be cited whenever DataGorri has been used for scientific research (cite ware).
+We are aware of the fact that compiling online data can be a cumbersome task and very time-consuming.
+We provide DataGorri free of charge.
+However, we require to be cited whenever DataGorri has been used for scientific research (cite ware).
 This ensures that more colleagues will learn about DataGorri and are able to benefit from using it.
 Sometimes scientific work is impeded by preparatory efforts.
-With DataGorri we hope to lower this hurdle.
+With DataGorri, we hope to lower this hurdle.